basedmonke05/customer-churn-prediction/README.md

 # customer-churn-prediction
-Churn Prediction Model Overview

-This project is about creating a learning model that can predict when customers of a telecom company are likely to stop using their services.
-We want to find out which customers are at risk of leaving so we can try to keep them.
-The goal is to minimize the amount of money the company loses when customers leave.

-Key Features and Approach:

-The model is trained on a dataset called Telco-Customer-Churn.csv.
-This dataset has a lot of information about thousands of customers including information the services they use and how much they pay.

-We cleaned the data thoroughly.
-This included dealing with missing information making sure categories were standardized and converting data types.
-We also removed customer IDs.

-We also created features that give us insights into the business.
-These include:

-* Customer Lifecycle Stage: We categorized customers based on how they have been with the company, such as 'New' 'Growing' 'Mature' or 'Loyal'.

-* Revenue per Month: We calculated a score based on how much each customer pays and how long they have been with the company.

-* Service Bundle Score: We counted how services each customer uses to see how engaged they are.

-* Risk Indicators: We created features like HighRiskContract, FiberOpticUser and SingleCustomer based on what we learned from exploring the data.

-* Price Sensitivity Indicators: We identified customers who spend a lot of money each month.

-* Interaction Features: We calculated ratios like TenureChargesRatio to understand how different aspects of customer behavior are related.

-* Customer Stability Score: We created a score that shows how loyal each customer is based on their partner status, dependents, contract type and how long they have been with the company.

-We scaled features and encoded categorical features so they could be used in the neural network.

-We also dealt with the fact that the data is imbalanced.
-There are customers who do not leave than customers who do.
-We used class weights to make sure the model does not get too good at predicting the majority class.

-Deep Neural Network Architecture:

-We built a neural network using PyTorch.
-The network has hidden layers and uses ReLU activation.
-It also has BatchNorm1d for training and Dropout layers to prevent overfitting.
-We used BCEWithLogitsLoss with pos_weight to handle class imbalance and Adam optimizer with ReduceLROnPlateau scheduler for learning rates.

-Model Performance and Business Impact:

-The model performed well on data.

-We measured Precision, which shows how accurate the model is when it predicts that a customer will leave.

-We measured Recall, which shows how good the model is at identifying all customers who actually leave.

-We measured F1-Score, which's a combination of precision and recall.

-We also measured ROC AUC Score, which shows how well the model can distinguish between customers who leave and customers who do not.

-We looked at the Precision-Recall Curve, which helps us understand the trade-off between precision and recall.

-We did a financial analysis to see how much money the model can save the company.

-We considered Customer Lifetime Value, the cost of trying to keep customers and the revenue saved from identifying customers who are at risk of leaving.

-We also considered the wasted cost of trying to keep customers who're not at risk of leaving and the revenue lost from customers who leave.

-We calculated the benefit and return on investment.

-We optimized the prediction threshold to maximize the business benefit.

-This model is a way to identify customers who are at risk of leaving.
-It can help the company keep customers and reduce the amount of money lost when customers leave.
-The Churn Prediction Model provides a framework, for identifying potential churners enabling proactive intervention and delivering tangible financial benefits by significantly reducing churn-related revenue loss.
-The telecom company can use the Churn Prediction Model to minimize revenue loss and keep customers.
+# Churn Prediction Model Overview

+This project focuses on creating a machine learning model capable of predicting when telecom customers are likely to stop using their services.
+By identifying customers at risk of leaving, the company can proactively intervene, retain their business, and minimize churn-related revenue loss.

+## Key Features and Approach

+The model is trained on the `Telco-Customer-Churn.csv` dataset, which contains detailed information across thousands of customers regarding their service usage and billing history.

+**Data Preprocessing:**
+The data was cleaned thoroughly by handling missing information, standardizing categories, converting data types, and dropping irrelevant identifiers (like customer IDs).
+Categorical features were encoded and numerical features were scaled for neural network compatibility.

+**Feature Engineering:**
+To extract deeper business insights, several custom features were engineered:
+* **Customer Lifecycle Stage:** Categorized customers based on tenure (e.g., 'New', 'Growing', 'Mature', 'Loyal').
+* **Revenue per Month:** A calculated score based on customer payments and tenure.
+* **Service Bundle Score:** A count of the services each customer uses to gauge engagement.
+* **Risk Indicators:** Derived features such as `HighRiskContract`, `FiberOpticUser`, and `SingleCustomer`.
+* **Price Sensitivity Indicators:** Identified high-monthly-spend customers.
+* **Interaction Features:** Calculated metrics like the `TenureChargesRatio` to understand behavioral relationships.
+* **Customer Stability Score:** A loyalty metric based on partner status, dependents, contract type, and tenure.

+**Handling Class Imbalance:**
+Because non-churning customers heavily outnumber churning ones, class weights were applied to ensure the model did not become biased toward the majority class.

+---

+## Deep Neural Network Architecture

+The predictive model was built using **PyTorch** with the following architecture and parameters:
+* **Structure:** Deep neural network with hidden layers utilizing `ReLU` activation.
+* **Regularization:** Incorporated `BatchNorm1d` for training stability and `Dropout` layers to prevent overfitting.
+* **Loss Function:** Used `BCEWithLogitsLoss` with `pos_weight` to strictly handle class imbalance.
+* **Optimization:** Powered by the `Adam` optimizer alongside a `ReduceLROnPlateau` scheduler to dynamically adjust learning rates.

+---

+## Model Performance and Business Impact

+The model was evaluated rigorously to ensure high performance on unseen data, balancing accurate predictions with real-world business needs.

+**Evaluation Metrics:**
+* **Precision:** Measures accuracy when predicting that a customer will leave.
+* **Recall:** Measures effectiveness at identifying all actual churners.
+* **F1-Score:** The harmonic mean balancing precision and recall.
+* **ROC-AUC Score:** Evaluates the model's overall ability to distinguish between churners and retained customers.
+* **Precision-Recall Curve:** Analyzes the trade-off between precision and recall at various thresholds.

+**Financial Impact Analysis:**
+Beyond standard ML metrics, a financial analysis was conducted to quantify the model's ROI:
+* Factored in **Customer Lifetime Value (CLV)**, the cost of retention campaigns, and the revenue saved by successfully retaining at-risk customers.
+* Accounted for the wasted cost of targeting false positives (customers not actually at risk) and the revenue lost from false negatives (missed churners).
+* Optimized the prediction threshold specifically to maximize the net business benefit.

+**Conclusion:**
+The Churn Prediction Model provides a robust framework for identifying potential churners.
+By enabling proactive intervention, it delivers tangible financial benefits and significantly reduces churn-related revenue loss.